 It’s important to create separate campaigns for brand keywords and non-brand keywords.

-That’s because some users already know your product, company, or services.
-Therefore, brand campaigns will perform differently from non-brand campaigns.
+Brand campaigns will perform differently from non-brand campaigns.
 So, you should have a separate budget and management strategy for each campaign.

 Also, add your brand keywords as negative keywords in your non-brand campaigns.
 This will exclude brand traffic in your non-brand campaigns